TZstatsADS/Fall2016-proj5-grp9/README.md

 # Part 3: Genre Prediction
 +  (1)Used Caffe to extract deep features of posters
-+  (2)Used KNN Moldeling to link the posters and genres and predict the genre of a new poster
++  (2)Used KNN Modeling to link the posters and genres and predict the genre of a new poster (according to CV, k=13)
++  (3) Display six most similar poster to give a clue how the model predict the poster's genre
-+  (3)if the predicted genres are incorrect, we will show the audience 6 correct posters once they choose their own genre
++  (4)if the predicted genres are incorrect, we will show the audience 6 correct posters once they input the real genres
 ![screenshot](doc/cover/color_revise.jpg)

 # Part 4: Box Prediction
-+ (1)Use all the features to predict the Box of a new poster
++ (1)Extract deep features to predict movie's genre, detect face/text and calculate face/text area proportion, get rgb information, and then use all these features to predict the Box of a new poster
 + (2)Using the Random Forest model to predict the box level of the movie
 ![screenshot](doc/cover/box_prediction.jpg)